-One of the goals of the annual Emergency Department Information Systems Symposium is to educate attendees about those things they need to know to use computers in their EDs intelligently.
+One of the goals of the annual Emergency Department Information Systems Symposium we held for many year (until the economy tanked) was to educate attendees about those things they need to know to use computers in their EDs intelligently.
 There are many resources on the web, but sorting through them, and deciding where to start – and where to stop – may be a wee bit problematic.

-For two decades now, I’d been giving lectures at various venues on the role of computer technology in medicine, and particularly in emergency medicine, and thus how to talk with computer geeks.
+For two or three decades, I’d been giving lectures at various venues on the role of computer technology in medicine, and particularly in emergency medicine, and thus how to talk with computer geeks.
 For the 2008 14th annual ED Information Systems Symposium, I gave a revised and updated talk specifically aimed at meeting this need.
 There were various titles in the back of my head:

 - Healthcare IT for Dummies